talkdkg/toolkit/profile.md

 # Development Profile

 As an application developer, I have over a decade of experience with many different clients/companies with varying projects using many different technologies.
 I've taken projects from concept to development to deployment; from the backend to the frontend.
-There's some current highlights of my open sourced work.
+Here are some current highlights of my open sourced work.

 ## Journ